michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 }
 ```

-When the application starts (still in `auto-update` mode), Hibernate creates the `Address` table as follows:
+When the application starts (still in `auto-update` mode), Hibernate creates the `address` table as follows:

 ```sql
 create table address (